brunodifranco/project-airbnb-classification/README.md

 <b> And here to access the Flask App:</b> [![Flask](https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white)](https://airbnb-predict.onrender.com)

-<p align="justify"> The Flask App is particularly useful for when new data comes in, as we can get new predictions with a click of a button, so it can be later retrieved by the Streamlit App. </p>
+<p align="justify"> The Flask App is particularly useful for when new data comes in, as we can get new predictions with a click of a button, so it can be later retrieved by the Streamlit App.
+The Streamlit App code is available <a href="https://github.com/brunodifranco/airbnb-app">here</a> and the Flask App code can be seen <a href="https://github.com/brunodifranco/airbnb-predict">here</a>.</p>

 <p align="justify"><i>Because the deployment was made in a free cloud (Render Cloud) the Flask App's functionality could be slow, in the other hand, the main deployment product, which is the Streamlit App, should work quickly.</i></p>

 # 8. **Conclusion**
 In this project the main objective was accomplished:

- <p align="justify"> <b> We managed to provide a list of new customers ordered by their buy propensity score and a spreadsheet that returns the buy propensity score for other new future customers.
-Now, the Sales Team can focus their attention on the 20,000 or 40,000 first customers on the list, and in the future focus on the top K customers of the new list. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Insuricare, as well as Expected Financial Results. </p>
+ <p align="justify"> <b> We managed to provide a list of the five most likely destinations predictions for 61 thousand USA Airbnb users, as well as graphical analysis of the predictions by age, gender and overall analysis.
+This can all be found in a Streamlit App, for better visualization.
+Also, a Flask application was built for when new data comes in, making it possible to get new predictions easily.
+In addition to that, three interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Airbnb. </p>

 # 9. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies:

- - Conducting more market researches, so that more useful information on customers could be collected, since there was a lack of meaningful variables.
+ - Creating even more features from the existent ones.

- - Applying <a href="https://builtin.com/data-science/step-step-explanation-principal-component-analysis">Principal Component Analysis (PCA) </a> in the dataset.
+ - Try other classification algorithms, such as Neural Networks.

- - Try other classification algorithms that could better capture the phenomenon.
+ - Using a paid Cloud, such as AWS.

 # Contact

 - brunodifranco99@gmail.com